xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 ```

 ### Configure Passwordless Access into XR CLI
-If we want paswordless SSH from Ubuntu to XR CLI, issue the following commands on **XR CLI**.
+If we want passwordless SSH from Ubuntu to XR CLI, issue the following commands.

+Bear in mind, These commands must be executed in XR CLI. {: .notice--warning}

-First command using scp to copy public part of key in base 64 encoding to XR.
-When we have the key locally, we should import it to start passwordless authorization.
+The first command uses scp to copy public of key (base 64 encoded) to XR.
+Once we have the key locally, we import it using XR CLI's ``crypto key import`` command.

 ```
 scp vagrant@10.1.1.10:/home/vagrant/.ssh/id_rsa_pub.b64 /disk0:/id_rsa_pub.b64